magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 The Arising of Wisdom
 ---------------------

-Wisdom () is to see the truth of the various manifestations of body and mind.
+Wisdom (paññā) is to see the truth of the various manifestations of body and mind.
 When we use our trained and concentrated minds to examine the five khandhas, we will see clearly that both body and mind are impermanent, unsatisfactory and soul-less.
 In seeing all compounded things with wisdom we do not cling or grasp at them.
 Whatever we receive, we receive mindfully.
 We are not excessively happy.
 When things of ours break up or disappear, we are not unhappy and do not suffer painful feelings – for we see clearly the impermanent nature of all things.
 When we encounter illness and pain of any sort, we have equanimity because our minds have been well trained.
 The true refuge is the trained mind.

 All of this is known as the wisdom which knows the true characteristics of things as they arise.
 Wisdom arises from mindfulness and